The MySQL server creates the following threads:

 Connection manager threads associate each client connection with a thread dedicated to it that handles authentication and request processing for that connection.
 Manager threads create a new thread when necessary but try to avoid doing so by consulting the thread cache first to see whether it contains a thread that can be used for the connection.
 When a connection ends, its thread is returned to the thread cache if the cache is not full.

-For information about tuning the parameters that control thread resources, see Section 22.214.171.124, “How MySQL Uses Threads for Client Connections”.
+For information about tuning the parameters that control thread resources, see Section 22.214.171.124, “Connection Interfaces”.

 On a master replication server, connections from slave servers are handled like client connections: There is one thread per connected slave.